Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Proposed Method

-(4) Finally, local models $W_t = (w_t^1, w_t^2, …, w_t^K)$ are updated using the adjusted gradients $G_t = (g_t^1, g_t^2, …, g_t^K)$ derived from gradient harmonization.
-For client $k$, $w_t^k = w_t + \eta g_t^k$.
-Subsequently, the server aggregates the updated local models to acquire the global model.
-The complete FedGH procedure is detailed in Algorithm \ref{Pseudocode}.

 The effectiveness of FedGH is illustrated in Fig. \ref{effectiveness}.
 In a scenario where the sum of two conflicting clients exhibits an optimization direction towards global minima, FedGH yields a faster convergence rate by discarding conflicting components of the gradient vector.
 Conversely, in cases where the optimization direction deviates from global minima, FedGH mitigates local drifts and rectifies the global update by enhancing local consensus across all clients.
-Moreover, compared with other notable methods \citep{FedProx, FedSAM, MOON}, FedGH can be easily plugged into any FL framework without hyperparameter tuning or added communication costs.
-In our extensive experiments, we integrate FedGH with baselines that address the non-IID issue from local training \citep{FedProx, FedDECORR} and global aggregation \citep{FedAvg, FedNova}.
-Consistent performance boosting has been achieved on different benchmarks based on multiple baselines, proving the significance of minimizing gradient conflicts in FL.
+In our extensive experiments, consistent performance boosting has been achieved on different benchmarks based on multiple baselines, proving the significance of minimizing gradient conflicts in FL.